gohugoio/hugoDocs/content/en/host-and-deploy/host-on-vercel/index.md

 1. [Create](https://github.com/new) a GitHub repository for your project
 1. [Create](https://git-scm.com/docs/git-init) a local Git repository for your project with a [remote][] reference to your GitHub repository
 1. Create a Hugo project within your local Git repository and test it with the `hugo server` command
+1. Commit the changes to your local Git repository and push to your GitHub repository

 ## Procedure